 How Close is too Close?
-Find out in new VR Campaign.
+Find out in the new VR Campaign.

 Xfinity NASCAR is your one-stop for streaming live NASCAR Sprint Cup Series and NASCAR XFINITY Series races.
 The main driver Xfinity asks – How Close is Too Close?

 The experience launched at the 2016 Daytona 500.
 Groove Jones worked with GMR on the activation.
-The expereince can be seen at NASCAR races across the country.
+The experience can be seen at NASCAR races across the country.

 For the initial launch, custom branded Google Cardboard viewers were distributed.